jenst1234/Data_Science_Portfolio/Heart Disease Prediction/readme.md

 The project utilizes a dataset from the UCI Machine Learning Repository (Cleveland database).
 This dataset contains information for 303 individuals, with 14 features encompassing:

- **Biometric data** Age, blood pressure, cholesterol levels, resting heart rate
+- **Biometric data:** Age, blood pressure, cholesterol levels, resting heart rate
 - **Lifestyle factors:** Chest pain type
 - **Medical history:** ST-segment depression, number of major vessels The target variable is the presence or absence of heart disease.